demitry/patel-netcore-mvc/NetCoreMVC.md

 As usual

 ### Add ApplicationUser Repository [129]

+As usual but without the Update functionality for the App User

 ### What will be Model for Details Page?
 [130]
 ### Add to Cart [131]
 ### Fix Issue with Add to Cart [132]